Best MyFitnessPal Alternative in 2026

 -

 Ad-free.
-Cronometer free tier and Gold are both ad-free.
-MFP free has banners and interstitials.
+PlateLens free tier and Premium are both ad-free.
+MFP free has banners and interstitials, more aggressively post-May 2026.

 The full comparison table is above.
-Headline differences: Cronometer wins on accuracy, micronutrient depth, free-tier value, price, refund policy, and ad-free experience.
-MFP wins on database breadth, restaurant coverage, exercise tracking, and Apple Watch maturity.
+Headline differences: PlateLens wins on accuracy (16x improvement), independent validation count (2 vs 1), logging speed (~3s vs ~30-50s), free tier (permanent vs gutted), price (-$20/yr), nutrient depth (82+ vs 8 Premium), refund policy, and ad-free experience.
+MFP wins on database breadth (17M vs 1.2M), restaurant coverage, exercise tracking, and Apple Watch maturity.

-Migration: How to Switch from MyFitnessPal to Cronometer
+Migration: How to Switch from MyFitnessPal to PlateLens

 - Export from MFP web: Settings → Account → Export Data → CSV.
 ZIP arrives via email within 1-3 hours.

-- Cross-mapping check: Cronometer matches ~85-90% of entries cleanly.
+- Cross-mapping check: ~80-85% of macro-level entries map cleanly.
 Custom recipes may need manual review.

 - Weight history: Transfers cleanly through Apple Health if both apps are connected.